hadi-roudaki/Dashboard-POC/client/README.md

 All prompts used with ChatGPT (GPT-4o) to assist development:

-1. _“Build me a React dashboard that shows live-updating order values from three commerce regions, each using a different currency and timezone.”_
+1. _“Build me a React + Tailwind dashboard that shows live-updating order values from three commerce regions, each using a different currency and timezone.”_
 2. _“Generate TypeScript types for an order system with customer, shipping address, and item details.”_
-3. _“How can I auto-refresh a paginated table in React using Tailwind?”_
-4. _“Fix: WebSocket connection to ‘ws://localhost/’ failed: WebSocket is closed before the connection is established.”_
-5. _“React table shows no data even though fetch call returns results — how do I fix it?”_
-6. _“Generate a README.md for a React + Node.js orders dashboard app with AI prompt history, setup instructions, and technical decisions.”_
+3. _“Generate a README.md for this project with AI prompt history, setup instructions, and technical decisions.”_

 ---